Liz-Adhiambo/week2-ip/README.md

 #### By **Liz2222**
 ## Description
 In this website you can calculate your  Akan name based on the Ghanian system.
-Your name may be different depending on the day you were born.
+Your name may be different depending on the day you were born. you can get access to this calculator here https://liz2222.github.io/week2-ip/
 ## Setup/Installation Requirements
 * Stable wifi connection
 * Digital device